hbowie/clubplanner/docs/club-info-mgmt.md

 I became involved with the board of the [University of Michigan Club of Seattle][umseattle] in 2007, initially as the club's webmaster, and later as its president.

 As a software developer and Information Technology professional, I gradually became interested in the information management challenges associated with the club's operations.
-Over time, I developed the approach to these challenges that I shall describe in this document.
+Over time, I developed the following approach to these challenges.

 ## Digital Records

 Digital records of our club's operations are increasingly desirable.
 It is easier to exchange, store and archive information digitally, rather than using paper.
 This is especially true for a volunteer organization such as ours that has no shared physical workspace.
+(Click for *[additional details](digital.html).*)

 ## Storing Club Information in the "Cloud"

 [Cloud storage][cloud] is an especially attractive option for a virtual organization such as ours.
 [Dropbox][] is a popular service offering this form of storage.
 Dropbox also offers the ability to share a folder among a number of users.
 This is an easy and free way to store club information and share it among board members.

+It is also recommended that one or more club leaders have backup copies of these records as well, in addition to their storage in the cloud.

 ## Organizing Information by Operating Year